bevyengine/rfcs/rfcs/33-apps_own_scheduling.md

 1. Should we rename `SystemDescriptor` to something more user-friendly like `ConfiguredSystem`?
 2. How do we handle [plugins that need to extend other resources at initialization](https://github.com/bevyengine/rfcs/pull/33#discussion_r709654419)?
 3. How do we ensure that [adding run criteria won't break invariants](https://github.com/bevyengine/rfcs/pull/33#discussion_r709655879)?
+4. Do we still need plugin groups at all?
+Can we replace them with a simple standard collection?
+The ergonomics matter much less with `App::default()` initialization.

 ## Future possibilities